skylabaseInc/couchdb-cloudant-java-client/README.md

  - Copy cloudant.properties_template to cloudant.properties
  - Add your Cloudant credentials to cloudant.properties
- - Create a database with the following document:
+ - Create a database with the following documents:

 ```
 {